How to Deal with Aggressive Dementia Behaviors: 14 Tips

 A noisy or busy environment could also trigger aggressive dementia behavior.

-If your older adult starts behaving aggressively, take notice of the environment to see if you can quickly calm the room.
-Turn down music volume, turn off the TV, and ask other people to leave the room.
+If your older adult starts behaving aggressively, notice the environment to see if you can quickly calm the room.
+Turn the music volume down or off, and consider asking others to leave the room.

 7. Play their favorite music